GSL / All offers / Restoration of a dissolved British Virgin Islands (BVI) company.

 2. The reason why the company’s renewal fees were not paid (if the company was automatically dissolved for non-payment of the annual fees);

-3. The reasons why the company needs to be restored (for example, the company has assets or is owed receivables by other parties).
-The reasons will need to be supported by documentary evidence;
+3. The reasons why the company needs to be restored (for example, the company has assets or is owed receivables by other parties); the reasons will need to be supported by documentary evidence;

 4. The company’s Memorandum and Articles of Association and Certificate of Incorporation (if not available, we can order duplicates from the Registrar);